Experts characterize persistent genital arousal disorder (PGAD) as unrelenting, spontaneous, and uncontainable genital arousal, mostly in females.

-- post-surgical effects of intervention for malformed veins or in the lower back
+- post-surgical effects of intervention for vein abnormalities in the lower back

-Studies have also investigated whether PGAD is caused by changes in hormones or medications.
+Studies have also investigated whether PGAD results from changes in hormones or medications.

-However, in many cases, the cause is unknown.
-This creates difficulty in diagnosing and treating the disorder.
+However, in many cases, the cause is unknown, making it difficult to diagnose and treat the disorder.

-It was not possible until recent years to formally diagnose PGAD.
+Until recent years, it was not possible to formally diagnose PGAD.

 Medical literature has only recently classed PGAD as a distinct syndrome.
-The Diagnostic and Statistical Manual of Mental Disorders IV (DSM-IV) did not recognize PGAD as a diagnosable medical condition.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) did not recognize it as a diagnosable medical condition.

 - involuntary genital and clitoral arousal that continues for an extended period of hours, days, or months

-- no cause for the persistent genital arousal can be identified
+- experts cannot identify a cause for the persistent genital arousal

-- the genital arousal is not associated with feelings of sexual desire
+- the genital arousal has no associations with feelings of sexual desire

 - the persistent sensations of genital arousal feel intrusive and unwanted